Accredited Christian schools – A brief overview of what you need to know about accreditation for your child’s K-12

-6. They offer academic support options in case you need it or for later, especially for higher grade levels.

 7. They are a larger program or school, unless you personally know families in the program that can offer their evaluation.

 Here are two examples that meet the above checklist:

-# Live